hakyimlab/TFPred-snakemake/README.md

 - [X] Evaluation should be saved into a text file rather than a `.rds` file
 - [X] Pipeline can now send jobs to beagle3 (for GPU runs) or caslake as needed
 - [X] Added the option to delete ENFORMER predictions on-the-fly as soon as aggregation is done.
 This will save plenty of storage space when training many models.

+Sun Jun 9 2024

+- [X] Extensive modification to how the pipeline should run.